 - 8.25 inches long

 - Made from solid steel

 - Great replacements for broken, worn-out, or lost pegs

 - Run-of-the-mill shepherd’s hooks

 Bottom-Line: These classic shepherd’s hook pegs work great in rocky soil.
 They’re excellent replacements for inferior stock pegs.

 Best Tent Pegs for Wind

-The MSR ToughStakes serve as super reliable anchors in snow and sand.
-They are also a good match for intense weather conditions, including heavy rain and harsh wind conditions.
-According to the manufacturer, they have 10-times the holding power of traditional tent stakes.
+The MSR ToughStakes serve as super reliable tent anchors in both snow and sand.
+They are also a good match for intense weather, including heavy rain and harsh wind conditions.
+According to the manufacturer, they have 10-times the holding power of traditional metal ground stakes.

 - Stack nicely for storage

 - Holds securely in winds up to 50 MPH